Escaping the City: Why Q Station is the Perfect Getaway

 Where is Q Station Manly?

 One thing that makes Q Station such a unique place to stay is its location.
-Although it’s a bit of a trek from the city centre, the hotel’s position in the heart of a stunning national park offers a sense of peace and tranquility that is unexpected, so close to town.
+Although it’s a bit of a trek from the city centre, the hotel’s position in the heart of a stunning national park offers a sense of peace and tranquillity that is unexpected, so close to town.

 As soon as I arrived, I was struck by the feeling of being transported to another time and place, far removed from the hustle and bustle of Sydney.
 In reality, you are 10 minutes from the action of Manly with shops, restaurants, bars and plenty more to amuse.